Dynatrace/demo-opentelemetry-patterns/docs/scenario8.md

 Open `file.log` file and add this line then save the file.

 ```
-My eigth dummy log line.
+My eighth dummy log line.
 The password is abc124
 ```

 ## Verify Debug Data in Collector Output